fverdugo/DriverGadi.jl/README.md

 ```

 At this point one can generate a strong scaling plot.
-For convenience a preview of the figure is displayed at the REPL.
+For convenience a preview of the figure is displayed in the REPL.
 This is useful while working remotely in the cluster.

 ```